 Regardless of where you’re at in your sales enablement program, this is the year to look into what it takes to succeed as sales enablement becomes an essential component of the modern business landscape.
 As these trends become more prominent and mature, you’ll want to know how your company can take advantage of the changing sales environment and boost your sales program.

-With the right sales enablement strategy in place and a clear idea of what you want to accomplish, you can set out with confidence to reach your goals, improve close rates and align your sales and marketing teams to better work together.
+With the right sales enablement strategy in place and a clear idea of what you want to accomplish, you can set out with confidence to reach your goals, improve close rates and align your sales and marketing teams or digital marketing agency to better work together.